SeanKilleen/seankilleen.github.io/hire/index.md

 * :heavy_check_mark: **You don't want me to stay "in a lane".** I am someone who loves "honey-combing" to provide value across an organization.
 * :heavy_check_mark: **You want ideas for improvement.** I have been described as an "idea-dense" person.
 They're not all going to be gold, but receptive organizations will benefit the most from me.
 * :heavy_check_mark: **You believe that technology delivery is a team sport.**
+* :heavy_check_mark: **You care about a culture which very much includes Diversity, Inclusion, and Belonging.** I have no desire to reinforce harmful status quo or toxic systems of inequality.

 ### I'm potentially not a great fit if...